-Connoyer guided the 2011 Billikens to a 29-24 overall record – just one victory shy of tying the school record – and a 10-8 mark in the A-10 in her first season at the helm, becoming the first coach in program history to register a winning record in her first season.
+Connoyer steered the 2011 Billikens to a 29-24 overall record and a 10-8 mark in the A-10, becoming the first coach in program history to register a winning record in her first season.
 Saint Louis achieved a 129 RPI, a jump of 22 places from the 2010 team's rating.
 The Billikens tied the school mark for shutouts with 13, and their .987 fielding percentage in A-10 games led the league.

 "We are excited to have Christy Connoyer as our head softball coach," SLU director of athletics Chris May said at the time of Connoyer’s hiring.
 "Christy is from our region, she's familiar with the St. Louis-area softball scene, and she brings a wealth of Division I coaching experience to the position.
 We believe she will be able to recruit the caliber of student-athletes who will allow SLU to contend for Atlantic 10 Conference titles.
 Christy knows what it takes to win, having been part of successful programs as a player and as a coach.
 Her commitment to academic excellence and passion for competitive success match our goals at Saint Louis University."

 "Being the head coach at Saint Louis University is a fantastic opportunity," Connoyer said.
 "There is a tradition of excellence in academics and athletics at SLU, and I am excited for the opportunity to build on that tradition.
 I'm from the area and still have family close, so I'm thrilled to return to such a great city.
 I am passionate about softball and academics, and there is an amazing combination of the two at Saint Louis."